dagsdags212/bioflow/docs/installation.md

 Install bioworkflows using `git`.
 :::

+Once installation is complete, restart your shell to register all the workflow commands.

 ## Installing GNU Make

 Prior to running a workflow, ensure that [GNU Make](https://www.gnu.org/software/make/) is installed in your system.
 Check if the program is installed: